US airline passengers aren't happy. Here's why - KTVZ

 A new era of flying

-Last year’s North American Airline Satisfaction Survey results indicated US travelers were enjoying some of the unexpected benefits of pandemic-era flights: fewer passengers, emptier flights and ticket flexibility.
+Last year’s North American Airline Satisfaction Study results indicated US travelers were enjoying some of the unexpected benefits of pandemic-era flights: fewer passengers, emptier flights and ticket flexibility.

 Taylor suggested that the comparison between those height-of-Covid flights and travel today was behind this year’s drop in satisfaction.